As entrepreneurs, we are dedicated. Right??

 The elegant answer to your great-client-turned-toxic-client issue is in today’s 5-minute strategy video.

-In it, I share with you the story of one of our Client Attraction Business School students, “John,” who felt like he was at the beck and call of all of his clients, continually bending over backwards at all hours of the day and night.
+In it, I share with you the story of one of our The Leveraged Business Business School students, “John,” who felt like he was at the beck and call of all of his clients, continually bending over backwards at all hours of the day and night.

 He felt trapped in his business, and wondered if he should throw in the towel and give it all up.